2. Incorporating code within PopFlows

 Sometimes we find it much easier to write some code to do simple or even more complex tasks within a PopFlow.
 Either way, we have flexibility to support code blocks in PopFlow.

-Last published on: September 8th, 2023
+Last published at: September 8th, 2023

 Sometimes we find it much easier to write some code to do simple or even more complex tasks within a PopFlow.
 Either way, we have the flexibility to support code blocks in PopFlow.